Inducted in 2002

-She is the author of Closing the Innovation Gap, published in September, 2008.
-Prior to co-founding Packet Design, in May 2000, Estrin was chief technology officer for Cisco Systems.
-Beginning in 1981 Estrin co-founded three other successful technology companies: Bridge Communications, Network Computing Devices, and Precept Software.
-In 1998 Cisco Systems acquired Precept, and she became Cisco’s chief technology officer until April 2000.
+Judith Estrin is a co-founder of Packet Design and was chief technology officer for Cisco Systems.
+Beginning in 1981, Estrin co-founded three other successful technology companies: Bridge Communications, Network Computing Devices, and Precept Software.
+She became Cisco’s chief technology officer until April 2000.

 In May 2000, Judith co-founded Packet Design, after leaving her previous job at Cisco.
 In 1998, Cisco acquired Precept, one of her tech companies, and chose her to become Cisco's chief technology officer—a position she held for two years.